Shane-WebDev/contact-form-spam-filter/README.md

 - Simple contact form that dumps identified spam and results in the same success page being returned to the spammer as a real user would see.
 - An updated filter as new spam rolls in, making a simple check for your own contact forms never needing to be updated.
 - The Names, Emails, and Messages files, are independent of each others and make a great addition to any filtering systems you may have already set up.
-- Option to loop all emails
+- Option to loop Contact Form emails to a standalone email box for monitoring and adding in new spam here.

 ## Folders and Files ##
 ### Include 3 primary filter documents: ###